Choosing a somatic Therapist

 1. What training has the practitioner completed?

-Psychotherapy, Counselling and Somatic therapy are unregulated professions, this means that anyone can call themselves one of these titles, even with no training!
+Psychotherapy, Counselling and Somatic Therapy are unregulated professions, this means that anyone can call themselves one of these titles, even with no training!
 A professional looking website does not mean the provider is legitimate.

 2. What is their professional background? -